ghattab/kidney-edge-detection/README.md

 The easiest way to inference images using the KiBo-Net is using our Docker container located at: https://hub.docker.com/r/fuxxel/kibo-net

 The Docker container already contains an example data set (test set 18).
-The process the example data set execute the following commands:
+To process the example data set execute the following commands:
 ```
 # Pull the docker image
 docker pull fuxxel/kibo-net:gpu